Non-identical anyonic algebras from compact-field quantum geometry: Uncommon gauge properties: integer charges and fractional fluxes

-After the above formal discussion, we now move on to a more physical interpretation of the anyonic excitations.
-As indicated in the introduction, the emergence of anyonic excitations always comes hand in hand with the fractionalization of some physical quantity.
-We will show in the following, that the here emerging anyons carry fractional \textit{flux}, and that both flux fractionalization and exchange statistics can be probed by addressing circuit nodes via a Josephson effect.
+The emergence of anyonic excitations always comes hand in hand with the fractionalization of some physical quantity.
+We will show in the following, that when sticking to the quantum circuit interpretation of the field $\phi_z$, the here emerging anyons carry fractional \textit{flux} while (contrary to the fractional quantum Hall effect) charge stays integer, and that both flux fractionalization and exchange statistics can be probed by a finite $H_J$.
+This endeavour will bring to light surprising gauge properties which seem at the surface to imply the breaking of gauge invariance altogether -- an issue that can be resolved because the Chern-Simons physics emerges from concrete microscopic (quantum geometric) considerations.

-Let us motivate this excercise with a somewhat naive, first comparison to the fractional quantum Hall effect (a more solid relationship will follow momentarily).
-For instance, for the 2-node device [Eq.~\eqref{eq_q/p_2}] we simply have one pair of $1/p$ anyons, which are obviously reminiscent of Laughlin quasiparticles, however, with the difference that here $p$ is not restricted to odd integers, but can assume both even and odd values.
-With the 4-node device, Eq.~\eqref{eq_q/p_4}, we can construct even more general rational numbers.
-While for the full exchange matrix $q/p$ there are of course restrictions as to the possible combinations of numbers [since $p$ is not independent of $q$, due to $|p|=\sqrt{\det(q)}$], for a single phase between two nodes $q_{zz^\prime}/p$ we expect no significant number-theoretic limitations.
-Specifically, with $\mathcal{C}^{(1)}_{13}=0$ and $\mathcal{C}_{14}^{(1)}=-\mathcal{C}_{23}^{(1)}=1$, we get the exhange phase for nodes $1$ and $2$ as